 He hosted a radio show on WCLV that showcased poetry.
 He and his wife published the poetry quarterly, “The Podium,” for many years.

 There were snippets.
-One scenario claimed he put a bullet in his head in a hotel room, in 1981.
+One scenario claimed he followed Levy’s move in a hotel room, in 1981.

-More have claimed he sucked exhaust fumes, three years later: I saw a missive from his wife, once, that said he’d struggled for a while.
+More have claimed he succumbed to exhaust fumes, three years later: I saw a missive from his wife, once, that said he’d struggled for a while.

 The most information that is out there, post the ‘60’s, is from his publication issued in 1979.
 He says (no clue to the veracity) he was nominated for a Pulitzer.
 He apparently worked for Amway.
 He says he was an inspirational speaker.